Hornbill-Docs/data-imports-guide/data-imports-guide/assets/authentication.md

 * Give the KeySafe key a Title.
 * Optionally add a Description.
 * Populate the following fields on the form:
-  * `Domain` - The Domain with your Workspace One UEM domain, for example: `https://cn1498.awmdm.com`.
+  * `Domain` - The Domain with your Workspace One UEM domain, for example, `https://cn1498.awmdm.com`.
   * `Region` - The region ID where your VMware Workspace One UEM account is hosted.
-This can be found in the VMware Workspace One UEM URL, for example: `emea`.
+This can be found in the VMware Workspace One UEM URL, for example, `emea`.
   * `Client ID` - The Client ID of your VMware oAuth Client.
   * `Client Secret` - The Client Secret of your VMware oAuth Client.
 * Click `Create Key`.